 Most adventures begin sleeping on airport floors—obviously.

-Mine went from cold car camping in Red River Gorge to the La Guardia airport floor.
+This week’s adventure went from cold car camping in Red River Gorge to the La Guardia airport floor.
 I made a floor buddy, drank some whiskey, and smuggled two large NYC pizzas onto my flight and woke up to big, beautiful, clear Tennessee skies.
 There was a Dirtbag Climber reunion at Rocktown, GA.

 Rocktown holds some of the best sandstone boulder problems I have ever seen or tried.
 Erick sent the classic Golden Showers (V5) and uphill and to the right, we worked the moves on a V5 called Blue.
 It’s a steep slab to a slabby arete that Justin Miller calls one of his all time favorites.
 It was a perfect Dirtbag day—and the cherry on top was the invert offwidth V5 problem that Erick showed me on the way out.
-It sits about a foot or so off of the ground with a painful jam before you throw your legs above your head.
+It sits about a foot or so off of the ground with a painful jam before you throw your legs above your head

-The weekend then brought me to beautiful Tennessee Wall, where gear placements are plentiful and the sandstone is bulletproof.
+Then onto Tennessee Wall, where gear placements are plentiful and the sandstone is bulletproof.
 And that view!
 There is no other place like Twall in the autumn.
 I knew from my first Tennessee trip that I would be back.
 Twall is like someone took the Gunks and flipped it on its side, then gave the roof/crack systems a bunch of steroids.
 It is…magnificent.

 I honestly don’t know that I would climb anywhere else but Twall if I lived in Tennessee.
 In fact, I might move to Tennessee so that I CAN climb everything at Twall.
 Someday.